 “The Word of God as proclaimed in the sacred Scripture lies at the heart of our Christian life and is integral to all our liturgical celebrations (Book of Blessings, 1827).”

 The ministry of lector is an important and essential one for our celebration of the liturgy.
-This article includes information about this ministry here at St. Mary’s.
-It also includes some information from “Guidelines for Lectors from the Archdiocese of Portland.”
+These instructions include information about this ministry here at St. Mary’s.
+They also include some information from “Guidelines for Lectors from the Archdiocese of Portland.”